mzivic7/endcord/configuration.md

     A single character used to draw horizontal line in tree drop down menus.
 - `tree_drop_down_line = "\\"`
     A single character used to draw corners in tree drop down menus.
+- `tree_drop_down_line = ">"`
+    A single character used to draw pointer in tree drop down menus.
+Pointer is used to designate categories and servers.
 - `remember_state = True`
     Remeber last open channel on exit and reopen it on start.
 - `reply_mention = True`